ThinkCodePlay/ThinkCodePlay-Blog-Gridsome/src/pages/markdown/2023/Migrate WordPress to Gridsome/index.md

 static HTML files during the build process.
 This approach offers several advantages, including faster loading times, improved SEO, and reduced server load.

-It also data agnostic letting you bring data from many sources.
+It also database agnostic letting you bring data from many sources.
 It includes a huge ecosystem of plugins letting easily import and use common tasks such as sitemap generator, SEO, Google Analytics, and data source import.

-Since I wanted to use md files, gridsome has a [source-filesystem](https://gridsome.org/plugins/@gridsome/source-filesystem) plugin allowing me to use md files as a data source that I can query and then display as a blog post page
+Since I wanted to use MarkDown files, gridsome has a [source-filesystem](https://gridsome.org/plugins/@gridsome/source-filesystem) plugin, allowing me to use md files as a data source that I can then query and display as blog posts.

 ## How to Migrate from WordPress to Gridsome

-### Fetching you content from WordPress
+### Fetching Content From WordPress

 First step before switching over to Gridsome is to make sure we take all the data from our WordPress site.
 In your WordPress dashboard go to the `Tools -> Export` section.
 Select `All Content` export option and press `Download Export File`.